Auditioning in Italian: three tools in the text

 Secondly, a skilful use of rubato really makes a performance shine.
 In Italian, this means understanding which sounds in the text can be correctly lengthened to enhance expression without compromising diction.
 Sometimes this occurs on vowels, other times on consonants.
 This is where a singer can really add depth and emotion to their performance – and where the distinctive phonetic pattern and musicality of sung Italian truly emerge.

-Thirdly, when put together, the sequence of long and short consonants that characterises the Italian language creates a roadmap through the score.
+Thirdly, when put together, the sequence of long and short consonants, which characterises the Italian language, creates a roadmap through the score.
 Once the singer has identified all the long consonants in their text (including written double consonants and those applied for expression or emphasis), they can use these as anchoring points through the piece.
 These points help the singer to know where they’re heading, create more confident phrasing and make better use of tempo, timbre and dynamics.

-In a demanding audition scenario, it’s also reassuring for the singer to be able to draw on very specific tools within the phonetics of sung Italian in order to communicate their aria expressively and confidently to the panel.
+In a demanding audition scenario, it’s reassuring for the singer to be able to draw on specific diction-based tools in order to communicate their aria expressively and confidently.

 Find out more